lyndon025/playtested/src/content/article/2023-01-06-a-fun-classic-coop-brawler-is-back-from-the-dead--scott-pilgrim-vs-the-world-the-game---r.md

 ---
-title: "A fun classic coop brawler is back from the dead | Scott Pilgrim vs The World: The Game - Review"
+author: lyndonguitar
+category: Review
-description: "Scott Pilgrim vs. The World has come a long way, from its graphic novel / comic book origins, to its surprising jump to a charming live action film adaptation.
+description: 'Scott Pilgrim vs. The World has come a long way, from its graphic novel / comic book origins, to its surprising jump to a charming live action film adaptation.
   Alongside the film is a comic book style retro arcade brawler game that was pulled from stores in 2014, with no way of acquiring a copy.
-Now, thanks to all the online requests, it is re-released and now available on PC as Scott Pilgrim vs. The World: The Game – Complete Edition."
+Now, thanks to all the online requests, it is re-released and now available on PC as Scott Pilgrim vs. The World:
+  The Game – Complete Edition.'
+featured: false
 pubDate: 2023-01-06
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "scott-pilgrim-vs-the-world-(pc,-ps4,-xb1,-ns)"]
+tags:
-featured: false
+- taptap
+- scott-pilgrim-vs-the-world-(pc,-ps4,-xb1,-ns)
-thumb: "/images/reviews/2023-01-06-a-fun-classic-coop-brawler-is-back-from-the-dead--scott-pilgrim-vs-the-world-the-game---r-0.avif"
+thumb: /images/reviews/2023-01-06-a-fun-classic-coop-brawler-is-back-from-the-dead--scott-pilgrim-vs-the-world-the-game---r-0.avif
+title: 'A fun classic coop brawler is back from the dead | Scott Pilgrim vs The World:
+  The Game - Review'
 ---

 <div class="gallery">